GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 1, 2018-A JMJ  More details on simulating downward-pointing color sensors
+Building on "September 28, 2018-B" note.
+Plan is for class Field to implement method `color senseFloorColor(double x, double y, double sensorRadius)` - this returns a color (composite
+(r, g, b)) value of a simulated sensor looking downwards over a uniform region of radius r.
+All units in meters.
+A robot method can take local robot coordinates and translate it to field coordinates and call the `senseFloorColor` method.
+The `senseFloorColor` method has to add all the colors of elements (including floor) that fall within the specified sensor radius.
+Thus as a sensor moves over a piece of tape, the reported will gradually transition.

+Implementation: simplest implementation is for `Field` to keep a single array of field elements.
+Each of these elements is composed of one or more segments or other primitives.
+It has to intersect the sensor disk with each of these segments and compute the areas of overlap.
+Then factor in that element's color.
+A more sophisticated implementation keeps a 2D array of cells, and each cell keeps segments that overlap with that cell.
+The query checks which cells overlap with the sensor disk and only checks the segments in the overlapping cells.

+The first implementation will be the simpler one - that is probably all that is needed as there are not many field elements or complex elements with many segments.

+Class `RawSensorModule` will collect all the sensor data made available to the robot, and will also be where simulated sensor errors are added.

 ## September 29, 2018-C JMJ Thoughts on colliding with walls
 After much thought, here's the plan.
 This strategy is shown here for a single case - a robot corner's x-coordinate (in field coordinates) gets close to zero or goes negative, meaning that it is just breaching the left wall (which is the x-axis).
 In this case, different physics equations